raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b03_introducao-a-html-e-css/03.03_seletores-e-posicionamento/README.md

 <p>Meet the requirements below using the index.html file provided.
 Create a style.css file to add style:</p>
 <ol>
   <li>Make each item of the ordered lists have a yellow background color.
 If the number of the item is even, turn the background color green, and if the number is odd, use propriety text-transform to make the text upper case.
 (Tip: combining classes could be a good idea here).
-  <li>Make all the Header tags (h1, h2...) have the font color red, and if one of them have font-style italic, change the size to 40px and add a 1px black solid border.
+  <li>Make all the Header tags (h1, h2...) have the font color red, and if one of them has font-style italic, change the size to 40px and add a 1px black solid border.
   <li>Change the list items to 20px font-size, every text inside a li to italic, and the font-weight to bold.
-  <li>In the "As maiores linguagens de programação", make the first 3 items of the list to have the color blue, and, if some of them contain "java*" in the text, change the background color to pink.
+  <li>In the "As maiores linguagens de programação", make the first 3 items of the list have the color blue, and, if some of them contain "java*" in the text, change the background color to pink.
   <li>(Bonus) to every link in the "Maiores aliados de uma pessoa desenvolvedora", change the font-weight to bold and the font-color to "temática do site".
 </ol>